Syrian Barrage Buries Civilian Areas: 'What Have We Done To Deserve This?'

 The medical relief organization said at least 300 patients and staff found themselves trapped and seeking safety in the building's inner recesses during the hours-long attack — until finally the drone of the aircraft faded with the attackers' departure.

 On Tuesday alone, bombardment by pro-regime forces killed at least 107 civilians in rebel-held eastern Ghouta, according to the Syrian Observatory for Human Rights.
-The U.K.-based monitoring group said Wednesday that brings the death toll in the area to more than 250 civilians since fighting escalated Sunday night — including at least 58 children.
+The U.K.-based monitoring group said Wednesday that brings the death toll in the area to more than 250 civilians, including at least 58 children, since fighting escalated Sunday night.

 Eyewitness accounts described the horrors behind the numbers.